Protecting your content against cyber threats and data loss

 Cybercriminals seek out security vulnerabilities to install malicious software (malware) designed to exploit a private device, service, or network and steal content for financial gain (for example, by selling it).

 Criminals in this subset of malware recognize your content’s value and hold it hostage.
 They know that without it, your business will grind to a halt.
-Ransomware has quickly grown in volume and resulting damage — and is now considered the number one cybercrime threat,² due to its lucrative nature and relative simplicity (thanks to “ransomware-as-a-service” on the dark web).
+Ransomware has dramtically grown in volume, seeing a 13% spike in 2022,² with 79% of companies having encountered a ransomware attack³ due to its lucrative nature and relative simplicity (thanks to “ransomware-as-a-service” on the dark web).

 User-centric internal threats create financial and reputational risk.